Survey-2024/.github/profile/README.md

 Reviewers of surveys will be able to read survey answers without having to download the submitted PDF files.

-Application administrators using the submission application as if they are users will be notified when a survey is processed and ready for review.

 Imagine if this project was organized like a long-form version of interactive lab with business and technical requirements.

 ### Business Requirements